-Spider-Man: Far From Home - From its European setting to its trademark Spidey humour - Why to watch the final film in MCU’s Phase 3
+Spider-Man: Far From Home - From its European setting to its Spidey humour - Why to watch the final film in MCU’s Phase 3

 Directed by Jon Watts, Far From Home follows Spider-Man (Peter Parker) as he joins his best friends Ned and MJ on a summer European vacation.

 However, he’s soon approached by Nick Fury (Samuel L. Jackson) to uncover the mystery of several elemental creature attacks, creating havoc across the continent, with new hero Mysterio (Jake Gyllenhaal).

 There’s plenty to enjoy about Spider Man: Far From Home, from its trademark Spidey humour to its unique European setting.

 We reveal the best bits about the movie, fascinating facts you didn’t know and Easter eggs you didn’t spot, who voices the characters, and more.

 The Cast: From Tom Holland to Jake Gyllenhaal

 Tom Holland (The Impossible, Wolf Hall) reprises his role as Peter Parker / Spider-Man, alongside on-screen BFFs Zendaya (Euphoria, The Greatest Showman) as MJ, and Jacob Batalon as Ned Leeds.